Find Your Perfect School

-Take note that a master’s degree comes with high expectations.
+Take note that a typical online master’s degree program comes with high expectations.
 These include the possession of:

 - Advanced knowledge and skills, or mastery, of a specific subject;